catinello/squid-google-safe-browsing/README.md

 - Point your browser to https://developers.google.com/safe-browsing/key_signup
 - Accept the terms and condition and generate your API key

+# Install: #

+Just download the appropiate file as simple as that.

+    $ sudo curl -o /usr/local/bin/squid-gsb https://raw.githubusercontent.com/catinello/squid-google-safe-browsing/master/bin/squid-gsb-$(uname -m)

+Supported pre-compiled architectures are PC-64bit (x86_64) and Raspberry Pi (armv61).
+I'm just using and testing on those 2 architectures.
+It is compilable for others though.

 # Usage: #

 Get the amount of cpu cores available: